salt999/molgenis-theme/README.md

 yarn build-all
 ```

-> All project directories have their CSS files generated in
+> All themes have their CSS files written to the **css** directory
-their accompanying **theme/theme-dir/css** directory

 ## Configuration

-The configuration for Docker and the SCSS tool are read from **docker/.env**.
+The configuration for Docker and the SCSS tool are read from a shared
+environment file; the **.env** file.
 It recognizes the following options:

 ```bash